TL;DR:

 "subject": { "type": "string" },

-"createdAt": {"type": "string", "format": "date-time"}
+"createdAt": {"type": "string", "format": "datetime"}

 }